proudmonkey/AutoWrapper/README.md

 ```

 #### IsApiOnly
 `AutoWrapper` is meant to be used for ASP.NET Core API project templates only.
-If you want to use the wrapper within your front-end projects like Angular, MVC, React, Blazor and other SPA frameworks that supports .NET Core, then use this property to enable it.
+If you are combinining `API Controllers` within your front-end projects like Angular, MVC, React, Blazor and other SPA frameworks that supports .NET Core, then use this property to enable it.

 ```csharp
 app.UseApiResponseAndExceptionWrapper(new AutoWrapperOptions { IsApiOnly = false} );
 ```

 #### WrapWhenApiPathStartsWith
-If you set the `IsApiOnly` option to `false`, you can also specify segment of your `API` path for validation.
+If you set the `IsApiOnly` option to `false`, you can also specify the segment of your `API` path for validation.
 By default it was set to `"/api"`.
 If you want to set it to something else, then you can do:

 ```csharp
 app.UseApiResponseAndExceptionWrapper( new AutoWrapperOptions { IsApiOnly = false, WrapWhenApiPathStartsWith = "/myapi" });
 ```
-This will activate the `AutoWrapper` to intercept responses when a request contains with the `WrapWhenApiPathStartsWith` value.
+This will activate the `AutoWrapper` to intercept HTTP responses when a request contains the `WrapWhenApiPathStartsWith` value.

+> Note that I would still recommend you to implement your `API Controllers` in a seperate project to value the separation of concerns and to avoid mixing route configurations for your `SPAs` and `APIs`.

 # Support for Logging